 - Group relief is a scheme which enables Malaysian related companies to deduct 70% of current year adjusted business losses of the surrendering company from the defined aggregate income of another company (subject to conditions).

 - Capital allowances may be utilised to reduce the chargeable income.

-- The declaration of director fees / contractor fee may be considered if the arrangement offers potential tax savings.
+- The declaration of remunerations may be considered if the arrangement offers potential tax savings.
 This may be performed through tax planning which involves the comparison of effective tax rates.

 - Companies may also consider debt financing over equity financing as interest expenses are tax deductible provided the monies borrowed are used for business purpose.

 - Review may be conducted on the outstanding debts to write off long-overdue debts which are irrecoverable.

 - Review may be conducted on the obsolete stock to write off.

 - Annual bonus payments to the employees (the actual bonus amounts must be ascertained and made known to the employees thereby ‘incurring’ the bonus expense, notwithstanding that the payment is made after year-end).

 - Companies may re-assess the accounts to identify any omitted accrual expenses.

 - Deferring taxable income to the next year of assessment.
 Delaying can sometimes result in it being charged at a lower corporate tax rate, in cases where there is reduction of corporate tax rate.
 It will result in some tax savings and cash flow.